gvwilson/thirdbit/src/fiction/iffy/index.md

 "You do what you gotta do,"
 she said,
 hoping she sounded braver than she felt.
-"We can sort out th' compost when it's over."
+"We can worry about th' compost when it's over."

 Two minutes later she was on a bicycle pedalling hard and breathing harder.